Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Preliminary results for

-Next, observe that if \(P\) has a root on $L$, similar reasoning would yield \(P(x)=P(1-x)\).
+Next, observe that if \(P\) has a root on $L$, similar reasoning yields \(P(x)=P(1-x)\) (to prove that \(c=1\), we will need to plug in \(x=\frac12\)).
 In that case, \(P\) has two symmetries generating \(S_3\), so it satisfies the required condition.
 Similar reasoning applies if \(P\) has a root on the left arc (this time with the symmetry \(x\mapsto \frac{x}{x-1}\)).
-Thus, \(P\) has roots only on $A_2$.
+Thus, we may assume that \(P\) has roots only on $A_2$.
 We now proceed to showing that this case is impossible.

-Note that \(P(x), P(1-x), P(1-x)^*\) are all irreducible primitive polynomials with disjoint set of roots (they lie on $A_2$, $A_1$, $L$ respectively), so
+Denote \(Q(x)=P(1-x)\).
+Note that \(P, Q, Q^*\) are all irreducible primitive polynomials with disjoint set of roots (they lie on $A_2$, $A_1$, $L$ respectively), so